Sadiya-Khanam/pubmed-paper-fetcher/README.md

  Navigate to the project directory:

                cd pubmed_paper_fetcher
-Install the required libraries using Poetry:
+Install the project dependencies (from pyproject.toml):

-              poetry add biopython pandas
+              poetry install

+This installs all dependencies listed in your pyproject.toml, including biopython, pandas, etc.

 Step 4: Run the CLI Tool

- Use the following command to fetch papers:
+ Run the CLI command with your search query and output file:

              poetry run get-papers-list --query "CRISPR gene therapy" --file results.csv --debug